CSPF-Founder/dionaea-darwis/Readme.md

 https://localhost:12443

-## Exposing Dionae
+## Exposing Dionaea

-Dionae will listen on these ports: 443,80,21,445.
-These should be exposed to the network on which you expect attack to happen.
+Dionaea will listen on these ports: 443,80,21,445.
+These should be exposed to the network on which you expect the attack to happen.

 ## Contributors